status-im/nimbus-eth2/docs/the_nimbus_book/src/validator.md

 # Become a Validator

+> Note, the instructions below currently apply to Altona.
+They will be updated shortly to explain how you can use Nimbus to create your validator keys and interact with the Medalla deposit contract.
+>
+> To become a validator on Medalla using the [eth2 launchpad](https://medalla.launchpad.ethereum.org/), see [here](./medalla.md).

 To become a validator, you need to install the beacon chain software, acquire 32 ETH, set up your validator account, and register with the deposit contract on ethereum.
 There is currently no eth2 mainnet - all networks are testnets.

 ## Recommended Testnets